Walter Ulbricht: Cult of personality

-The German Democratic Republic views him as an idol in terms of dilligence, energy and workforce - as the personification of unimaginable achievements.
+The German Democratic Republic views him as an idol in terms of diligence, energy and workforce – as the personification of unimaginable achievements.
 The construction of socialism greets you as its most important architect.
 And all of us, who love their homeland, who all love peace, love you, Walter Ulbricht, the German worker's son.

 Ulbricht was accused of building a cult of personality around himself, with an elaborate jubilee planned for his 60th birthday on 30 June 1953, which Ulbricht later cancelled.
 The propaganda film Baumeister des Sozialismus – Walter Ulbricht, was not screened until the fall of the GDR.
 On the occasion of his 70th birthday on 30 June 1963, the East German regime organised grand festivities, to which Nikita Khrushchev was also invited in order to meet and honour the "creator of the socialist German miracle".
 On the occasion of those festivities and in several biographies published throughout the 1960s, Ulbricht was portrayed as a warrior against fascism, a good German and overall a good person.
 Special emphasis was put on his supposed closeness to the people, who supposedly trusted him in all aspects.
 From this, he formulated his motto: "From the people, with the people, for the people".
 Erich Honecker brought this identification of the dictator and the state together with the motto: "Ulbricht will win.
-And Ulbricht - that is all of us."
+And Ulbricht – that is all of us."

 Ulbricht was awarded all civil medals of East Germany, in addition to several Soviet honours.